TheRacetrack/plugin-docker-proxy-job-type/README.md

 # Proxy modes
-This plugin extends Racetrack with `docker-proxy` job type, which creates a Fatman composed of two containers:
+This plugin extends Racetrack with `docker-proxy` job type, which creates a Job composed of two containers:

 1. proxy container - forwarding requests to your user-module, serving SwaggerUI and metrics,
 2. user-module docker container - originating from a Dockerfile provided by you.